Nonnegative Hermitian vector bundles and Chern numbers: Introduction

 \section{Introduction}

+Throughout this article, all the vector bundles considered are holomorphic and over \emph{compact} complex manifold.

 The concept of positivity/nonnegativity has played a central role in complex differential geometry and algebraic geometry.
-Bott and Chern (\cite{BC}) introduced a notion of nonnegativity on Hermitian holomorphic vector bundles over compact complex manifolds and applied it to initiate the study of high-dimensional value distribution theory.
-As showed in \cite{BC}, the existence of such a metric implies that the Chern forms are all nonnegative and on globally generated holomorphic vector bundles there always exist admit such metrics.
-Later, globally generated holomorphic vector bundles were investigated in detail by Matsushima and Stoll in \cite{MS} and they, among other things, related the non-vanishing of the Chern classes an Chern numbers to the transcendence degree of meromorphic functions on the base manifolds.
+Bott and Chern (\cite{BC}) introduced a notion of nonnegativity on Hermitian vector bundles and applied it to initiate the study of high-dimensional value distribution theory.
+As showed in \cite{BC}, the existence of such a metric implies that all the Chern forms are strongly nonnegative and on globally generated vector bundles such metrics always exist.
+Later, globally generated vector bundles were investigated in detail by Matsushima and Stoll in \cite{MS} and they, among other things, related the non-vanishing of the Chern classes and Chern numbers to the transcendence degree of meromorphic functions on the base manifolds.

-Soon after the appearance of \cite{BC}, the notions of ampleness and Griffiths-positivity were introduced respectively by Hartshorne (\cite{Ha}) and Griffiths (\cite{Gr}) and it turns out that Bott-Chern nonnegativity implies Griffiths-nonnegativity (cf. Example \ref{examplebottchernimpliesnefness}) while Griffiths positivity implies ampleness (Note that ampleness was called cohomological positivity in \cite{Gr}).
-Griffiths raised in \cite{Gr} the question of characterizing the polynomials in the Chern classes/forms which are positive as cohomology classes/differential forms for Griffith-positive or ample vector bundles.
+Soon after the appearance of \cite{BC}, the notions of ampleness and Griffiths-positivity were introduced respectively by Hartshorne (\cite{Ha}) and Griffiths (\cite{Gr}) and it turns out that Bott-Chern nonnegativity implies Griffiths-nonnegativity while Griffiths-positivity implies ampleness.
+Griffiths raised in \cite{Gr} the question of characterizing the polynomials in the Chern classes/forms which are positive as cohomology classes/differential forms for Griffiths-positive or ample vector bundles.
 On the class level this was answered completely by Fulton and Lazarsfeld (\cite{FL}), extending an earlier result of Bloch and Gieseker (\cite{BG}).
 Indeed Fulton and Lazarsfeld showed that the set of such polynomials in the Chern classes for ample vector bundles is exactly the cone generated by Schur polynomials of the Chern classes.
 These inequalities of Fulton-Lazarsfeld type were showed by Demailly, Peternell and Schneider (\cite{DPS}) to remain true for numerically effective (``nef" for short) vector bundles over compact K\"{a}hler manifolds.